Sirumalai

 Man-made fires on the hills have destroyed medicinal plants and threatened the fauna habitat.
 Fires are often set to promote vegetation growth used for animal fodder, clear land for cultivation, or improve access to timber.

 Attractions

 Sirumalai Lake contains a small lake that was artificially created in the year 2010.
+The hills also has many water falls named Kutladampatti water falls, vellimalai water falls, sirumalai water falls, vowvaal kidangu waterfalls, konkatti odai waterfalls, thalliparai waterfalls, and there is also several dams located within the hill range which are Sathaiyar Dam, Mavoor Dam.
+The waterfalls is not allowed for tourist.
+There are also many view points, some trecking and adventure spots available at sirumalai hill areas.

 In the region of Sirumalai, the Agasthiarpuram is a holy place where siddhas (monks) have lived since ancient times.
 The area is surrounded with medicinal herbs and plants.
 At the top of the hill is the historic Shiva Lingam, which dates back at least 500 years.

 The famous Lord Murugan temple (Vellimalai Sivan Temple) is located in the mountain which is away from 45 minutes climbing over the valley.

 Flora and fauna

 Much of the Sirumalai is covered by deciduous forests – the lower slopes by dry deciduous and the higher slopes and riverine valleys by moist and wet deciduous forests.
 This area is famous for a banana species (malai vazhai).

 Trees such as terminalia, shorea, and magnolia champaca are dominant in these hills.
 Other rare plants such as lianas and orchids also occur in the higher elevation evergreen tracts.
 Coffee estates form a major portion of the present-day landscape.
 These reserve forests are protected under the Tamil Nadu Forest Department.

 A rich animal life including threatened animals such as the slender loris, gaur, sambar deer, sloth bear, Asian palm civet, Indian hare, jungle cat and Indian pangolin are to be seen in the wild.
 Birds such as Indian peafowl, Asian koel, Indian grey hornbill and even the endemic blue-winged parakeet are found in these forests.
 Threatened reptiles such as the python molurus, Indian star tortoise, and venomous snakes such as Indian cobra, Russell's viper, common krait and the endemic bamboo pit viper and the little-known striped coral snake are found here.
 Lizards such as the Bengal monitor, the Indian chameleon, the flying lizard, common green forest lizard, lesser snake-eyed lacerta and Cnemaspis geckoes are to be seen here.
 Special mention must be made of the only endemic reptile of the hill – the Sirumalai shieldtail snake Uropeltis dindigalensis, that is reportedly not found anywhere else.
 Rare and endemic amphibians such as golden-backed frogs, Indian frogs, short-webbed frog and the direct-developing bush frog Pseudophilautus wynaadensis occur here.
 A myriad forms of lesser-known insects and moths, etc. are present.